 - In a funny way the whole plot is set in motion with Bruce believing he's one himself- that God likes toying with him "Like a mean kid with a magnifying glass" and that he just wants to 'burn his feelers off and watch him squirm'

 - Larry Gopnik of A Serious Man.
 It is based on the Book of Job after all.

 - The trailer for Vamp! contained the following litany of the protagonist's experiences that evening:

 "Tonight, I was nearly hung.
 I got into a fight with a psychotic albino.
 I ate a cockroach, my best friend disappeared, and just now I was almost assassinated by a runaway elevator.
 I've had a bad day!"

-When Jack Slater, the titular Last Action Hero, finally confronts the actor who plays him (Arnold Schwarzenegger) in the real world, he gives the actor a long, angry rant about how Schwarzeneggar ruined Slater's life by putting him through hell.
+- When Jack Slater, the titular Last Action Hero, finally confronts the actor who plays him (Arnold Schwarzenegger) in the real world, he gives the actor a long, angry rant about how Schwarzenegger ruined Slater's life by putting him through hell.
 It might have been entertaining to the audience, but having his son die, having his marriage ruined, and being subjected to gunfight after gunfight after gunfight was less than fun for the fictional character.

 Jack: "Let us push his son off the building.
 You will have eternal nightmares, but you are fictional, so who cares?"